SjoerdKoop/vicon_control/README.md

 **PlotJuggler will not build**

 See if there is any support available concerning your issue.
 If it cannot be helped, remove it from the repository.
-It is merely a package for visualizer real-time data and can be interchanged with other software.
+It is merely a package for visualizing real-time data and can be replaced with other software if needed.